Hurricane Beryl maps show path and landfall forecast

 Where is Hurricane Beryl headed?

-As of Saturday night, Beryl was located about 660 miles southeast of Barbados, moving west at speeds of 22 mph, according to National Hurricane Center.
-It had maximum sustained winds of 80 mph.
+As of 11:35 a.m.
+ET on Sunday, Beryl was located about 350 miles east-southeast of Barbados with maximum sustained winds of 130 mph and was moving west at 21 mph.

 Beryl's center was forecast to pass about 26 miles south of Barbados, Sabu Best, director of the island's meteorological service, told the AP.